One of Vienna’s trademark sights is the Riesenrad or giant Ferris wheel located at the start of the Prater amusement park.

 (Blue skies mean clear views)

-The original Ferris wheel opened to the public on July 3rd, 1897, to celebrate the 50th anniversary of the reign of Emperor Franz Joseph.
+The original ferris wheel opened to the public on July 3rd, 1897 to celebrate the 50th anniversary of the reign of Emperor Franz Joseph.
+Quite an upgrade on balloons and a cake.

-A crowd of thousands watched the official guests take a trip, and newspaper reports spoke warmly of the excellent views and comfortable ride.
+A crowd of thousands watched the official guests take an inaugural trip, and newspaper reports spoke warmly of the excellent views and comfortable ride.
 Though one journalist did mention the pain of queueing.
 Plus ça change.

 (The Riesenrad on a postcard from 1899, printed and published by Regel & Krug Verlag.
 Note the higher density of wagons; Wien Museum Inv.-Nr.
 196559/4; excerpt reproduced with permission under the terms of the CC0 licence)